Rukomoynikov/processable/README.md

 **Add steps to the process**

-Each step accepts three optional paramaters: [result from_previous step, current_step, all_steps]
+Each step accepts three optional paramaters: [result from_previous step, current_step, all_steps].
+Each step has some result as we usually do it you can either call return explicitly or last line will be accepted as result of the step.

 ```ruby
 require 'net/http'